jvanasco/dogpile_backend_redis_advanced/README.md

 License
 -------

-This project is available under the same MIT license as dogpile.
+This project is available under the same MIT license as `dogpile.cache`.